The Very Best Pizzelle Recipe

 All three thumbs down pizzelle irons caused my dough to stick even though they boasted a superior non-stick surface.
 And then they were tricky to clean.
 One of them even died during a batch of pizzelles and I had it plugged in for about 15 minutes.

-So, the winner for me was the CucinaPro Polished Pizzelle Maker without the non-stick surface.
-I was so shocked because I was certain that my pizzelle dough would stick to it since it was shiny and new!
+So, the winner for me is this non-stick iron.
 NOT ONE Pizzelle stuck to that iron and they lifted right off without any stubbornness whatsoever.
 This was the best pizzelle maker of the whole batch!

 These are seriously the best pizzelles outside of an Italian bakery and are so incredibly easy to make.
 The hardest part about the whole thing was waiting for the cookies to bake so we could eat them still warm from the pizzelle iron!